etorres-revature/Audio_Player/README.md

 #### :memo: HTML5 :memo:

 **HTML5** is a markup language used for structuring and presenting content on the World Wide Web.
 The goals are to improve the language with support for the latest multi-media and other new features; to keep the language both easily readable by humans and consistently understood by computers and devices; and to remain backward compatible to older software.
-Many new symantic features are included.
+Many new symantec features are included.

 *HTML5* content borrowed from <a target="_blank" rel="noopener noreferrer">[this page](https://en.wikipedia.org/wiki/HTML5).</a>